 Get to know Coach Grushkin

-Al Grushkin begins his third year as the head coach of Indiana Tech.
-In his previous two seasons, he has led the Warriors to a record of 45-19, bringing his career coaching record to 140-89.
+Al Grushkin begins his fourth year as the head coach of Indiana Tech.
+In his previous three seasons, he has led the Warriors to a record of 67-29, bringing his career coaching record to 161-99.

 In his first year with Indiana Tech, Grushkin completed one of the top turnarounds in the country.
 He led the Warriors to a 22-11 overall record, 11 more wins than the previous season, and a trip to the WHAC Tournament Championship game.
 The Warriors had four wins over teams ranked in the NAIA Top 25, including a win over the defending NAIA National Champions, St. Francis.
 In 2010, Tech spent six weeks in the NAIA Coaches Top 25 Poll, ranking as high as 15th.

-Grushkin, well known for his abilities as a defensive coach, helped turn around Indiana Tech's defense.
-The Warriors ranked 1st in NAIA Division II in scoring defense per game (58.1), 2nd in total rebound defense (29.6), and 18th in field goal percent defense (0.408) in 2010-11, and second in scoring defense per game (59.3) and ninth in field goal percent defense (0.404) in 2011-12.
-He also turned around ASU’s defense in two seasons with the Indians.
-Grushkin helped the Indians move from a 2005-06 No. 9 ranking in the Sun Belt Conference in field goal percentage defense to a No. 3 ranking.
+Grushkin also transformed ASU’s defense in two seasons with the Indians.
+He helped the Indians move from a 2005-06 No. 9 ranking in the Sun Belt Conference in field goal percentage defense to a No. 3 ranking.
 Arkansas State's opponent’s shot .420 in 2006-07, down from .450 in 2005-2006, helping them win the Sun Belt during the regular season.
-Coach Grushkin's defense also swept the future NBA first round pick Courtney Lee-led Western Kentucky Hilltoppers.
 The Indians held 14 opponents to less than 40 percent shooting and five opponents under 35 percent.
 Coach Grushkin then served as co-interim head coach for the remaining four games of the 2007-2008 season.

 Grushkin inherited an Incarnate Word program that was making the move from NAIA to NCAA Division II status and compiled a 94-70 record during his six-year tenure with the Cardinals.
 His 2001 team finished 25-4, won the Heartland Conference and advanced to the NCAA Regional Semifinals.
 His 2002 squad compiled a 20-8 record and ranked as high as 20th nationally.
 Grushkin’s teams finished in the nation’s top 25 in scoring defense every year.
 During his time at Incarnate Word, Grushkin also served as the NABC Congressman for the Heartland Conference and was a member of the NCAA South Central Regional Advisory Board.

-Prior to his arrival at Incarnate Word, Grushkin was an assistant coach and the recruiting coordinator at UT-San Antonio from 1997-2000.
-During his initial year at UTSA, the Roadrunners jumped from the bottom of the Southland Conference standings to a second-place finish and the 1998 team won the Southland Conference and advanced to the NCAA Tournament.
+Prior to his arrival at Incarnate Word, Grushkin was an assistant coach and the recruiting coordinator at UT-San Antonio.
+During his initial year at UTSA, the Roadrunners jumped from the bottom of the Southland Conference standings to a second-place finish while the 1998 team won the Southland Conference and advanced to the NCAA Tournament.
 He also helped make major improvements in the team’s defense as it finished in the league’s top two in every defensive category during his stay.
 While at UTSA, Grushkin wrote “Defense With an Attitude”, which was published by Winning Hoops Magazine in 1998.

-Grushkin served as the associate head basketball coach and recruiting coordinator at Idaho State University from 1992-97, helping lead the Bengals to the 1993 Big Sky title, their first in 17 years.
+Grushkin also served as the associate head basketball coach and recruiting coordinator at Idaho State University, helping lead the Bengals to the 1993 Big Sky title, their first in 17 years.
 The 1994 Idaho State team received votes in the national Top-25 polls and at one time had the nation’s 12th best record, 15th best scoring margin and seventh longest home winning streak.
 Five of Grushkin’s signees went on to play professionally at some level.

-While an assistant coach at Arkansas from 1985-87, Grushkin was primarily responsible for scouting, academics, scheduling and conditioning, but also assisted in the Razorback's defensive game plan in victories over nationally-ranked Kansas and Ohio State.
-He was part of the coaching staff that put together a style of defense that was known as "40 Minutes of Hell" and he later appeared in the documentary "40 Minutes of Hell" on ESPN.
+While an assistant coach at Arkansas, Grushkin was primarily responsible for scouting, academics, scheduling and conditioning, but also assisted in the Razorback's defensive game plan in victories over nationally-ranked Kansas and Ohio State.
+He was part of the coaching staff, under Head Coach Nolan Richardson, that put together a style of defense that was known as "40 Minutes of Hell" and he later appeared in the documentary "40 Minutes of Hell" on ESPN.

-Grushkin earned his bachelor’s degree from Oglethorpe University in Atlanta, Georgia, in 1975 and his masters degree from Georgia State in 1982.
+Grushkin earned his bachelor’s degree from Oglethorpe University in Atlanta, Georgia and his masters degree from Georgia State.

 Al and his wife, Debbie, have one daughter, Michelle, and one son, Michael.
 Michelle is a CPA in San Antonio, Texas.
 Michael is a graduate assistant men's basketball coach at NCAA DII St. Edward's University in Austin, Texas.